QuestNetwork/docs/docs/quest-coral-js.md

 # Quest Coral JS
-> File/Data Persistance For The Quest Network
+> IPFS Datastore For The Quest Network

 # Description

-Coming Q4 2020 - Data/File Persistance For The Quest Network.
+IPFS Datastore For The Quest Network.

 # Installation & Usage